bw-math/bw-math/source/SYLLABUS.rst

     | Projects  |     20%    |
     +-----------+------------+

-.. admonition:: Textbooks
+.. topic:: Quizzes

-    TODO

-    We will also be using **Chapter 1: Set Theoy** from the `OpenStax <https://openstax.org/>`_ online textbook library.
-You can find a link to it :ref:`here <openstax_contemporary_mathematics>`
+    Quizzes will be of the *pop* variety, meaning they will not be announced ahead of time.
+Quizzes will typically be short, five to ten minutes assessments aimed at verifying reading selections have been read by the student before class begins.

 .. topic:: Classwork

-    TODO
+    Classwork will come a variety of sources:

+    - The student will complete exercises in the Bluman textbook.
+    - The student will complete exercises designed to assess learning outcomes.
+    - The student will complete exercises from the :ref:`classwork` section.
+    - The student will complete sample problems from `previous A.P. exams <https://apcentral.collegeboard.org/courses/ap-statistics/exam/past-exam-questions>`_

     Classwork Notebook

-        On the first day of class, you will receive a classwork notebook.
+        On the first day of class, student will receive a classwork notebook.
 This notebook will never leave the classroom.
-It will be collected at the end of every class.
+It will be collected at the end of every class and graded.

 .. topic:: Homework

-    TODO
+    Homework will come from a variety of sources:

+    - The student will complete exercises in the Bluman textbook.
+    - The student will complete exercises designed to assess learning outcomes.
+    - The student will complete sample problems from `previous A.P. exams <https://apcentral.collegeboard.org/courses/ap-statistics/exam/past-exam-questions>`_

     Homework Notebook

-        On the first day of class, you will receive a homework notebook.
+        On the first day of class, students will receive a homework notebook.
 This notebook will be taken home with you. **All** homework should be completed in this notebook.
-It will be collected every Monday and returned the next day.
+It will be collected every Monday and returned the next day, with the exception of exam days.
+See below for more information.

+    Regular Homework

+        Homework will be assigned every week.
+The student is expected to work on it throughout the week.
+It will be collected every Monday.

+    Review Homework

+        On exam weeks, review homework will be assigned.
+This homework will be due the day of the exam.

-.. admonition:: Exams
+.. topic:: Exams

-    Exam 1
+    The topics covered on each exam are listed below, along with their **tentative** dates,

+    Exam 1: September 29 :sup:`th`
         - Chapter 1: The Nature of Probability and Statistics
         - Chapter 2: Frequency Distributions and Graphs
         - Chapter 3: Data Description

-    Exam 2
+    Exam 2: December 8 :sup:`th`
         - Chapter 1 (From Contemporary Mathematics): Set Theory
         - Chapter 4: Probability and Counting Rules
         - Chapter 5: Discrete Probability Rules

-    Exam 3
+    Exam 3: Februrary 9 :sup:`th`
         - Chapter 6: The Normal Distribution
         - Chapter 7: Confidence Intervals and Sample Size

-    Exam 4
+    Exam 4: April 5 :sup:`th`
         - Chapter 8: Hypothesis Testing
         - Chapter 9: Testing the Difference Between Two Means, Two Proportions and Two Variances

-    Final
+    Final: Last Day of Class
         - Everything
         - Chapter 10: Correlation and Regression

 .. topic:: Schedule

     Here is a tenative schedule for the course.
-This is subject to change, as uncertainty pervades all things (*as we will learn*).
+This is subject to change, as uncertainty pervades all things (*as the student will learn*).

 Week 1: August 28 :sup:`th` - September 1 :sup:`st`
     Topics